Goldman Sachs Thinks UniCredit SpA's Stock is Going to Recover

-Goldman Sachs analyst Jean-François Neuez maintained a Buy rating on UniCredit SpA (UNCFF) today and set a price target of EUR10.70.
-The company’s shares closed last Thursday at $7.95, close to its 52-week low of $7.07.
+Goldman Sachs analyst Jean-François Neuez maintained a Buy rating on UniCredit SpA (UNCFF) yesterday and set a price target of EUR11.20.
+The company’s shares closed last Wednesday at $7.80, close to its 52-week low of $7.07.

-UniCredit SpA has an analyst consensus of Moderate Buy, with a price target consensus of $11.79, representing a 48.3% upside.
-In a report issued on April 16, Credit Suisse also maintained a Buy rating on the stock with a EUR12.50 price target.
+Currently, the analyst consensus on UniCredit SpA is a Moderate Buy with an average price target of $11.95, implying a 53.2% upside from current levels.
+In a report issued on April 15, Oddo BHF also maintained a Buy rating on the stock with a EUR11.10 price target.

 See today’s analyst top recommended stocks >>